What if the leader within you becomes India’s next breakthrough?

 Archana is an alum of the master’s program in education (M.Ed.) at Harvard Graduate School of Education at Massachusetts, master’s program in management (MBA) at T.A.
 Pai Management Institute, Manipal and the bachelor’s program in commerce (B.Com) at Stella Maris College, Chennai.
 Across all roles and teams, being a learner and an educator is the core of her work.

-Lead, Harish & Bina Shah Centre for Talent & Leadership
+Lead, HBS Center for Talent & Leadership

 Jesleen Lalmuanawmi has over 25 years of work experience focused on leadership and management roles across fellowship programs, higher education and capacity building in the development sector.
 As the founding director of the Naropa Fellowship in Ladakh, she mentored over 300 Fellows and supported more than 150 sustainable ventures for Himalayan youth.
 She was part of the founding teams of the Young India Fellowship, Ashoka University, the Vedica Scholars Programme for Women, the Indian School of Development Management, the Harappa School of Leadership at Harappa Education, and Shakti Super 50, a leadership program for women in Odisha.
 Jesleen also led marketing efforts for the University of Boras, Sweden, India Office.